dylemma/xml-spac/readme.md

 Exceptions thrown by parsers' inner handlers will be caught and wrapped as `Failure`s.
 For example if the `StatsParser` encountered a `"asdf"` as the value for the "likes" attribute, the `_.toInt` would throw an exception, which would be caught, causing the result for that element to be an `Failure(NumberFormatException)`.

-# Low Level Details

-Under the hood, `Parser`, `Transformer`, and `Consumer` are all immutable factories for different kinds of `Handler`s.
-A `Handler` is a *stateful* object that handles the stream data and eventually produces a result.
-If you use the `parse` or `consume` convenience methods, you will never need to deal directly with a `Handler`.